Why should you consider food safety certification?

 2. THE AUDITOR: The auditor is an observer, not a regulator.
 For example, you may have entered in your food safety plan that every field worker is required to wear gloves, an apron and a hat or hairnet.
 The auditor can observe that all field workers are following the policy, but they do not stipulate what the policy should or should not entail.

 3. POINT SYSTEM: The auditor will assess whether you have implemented all the items outlined in the food safety plan using a ?matrix? checklist in which each risk area is assigned a point system based on compliance.
-For example, 80 percent of the possible points are required for GAPs Certification.

 4. PHYSICAL INSPECTION: The inspection includes the physical assessment of each field or facility that you have chosen to be considered for certification.
 The auditor will observe harvesting operations and may even question your employees to ensure that they have a working knowledge of the food safety plan.
 During the inspection, the auditor will also take into account items such as corrective action procedures, inspections of field equipment, documentation of water tests, cleanliness and proximity of toilet facilities, your traceability system and pest control management.

 5. REASONS FOR FAILING INSPECTION: There are many reasons an audit can automatically fail.
 Examples may be the presence of an immediate food safety risk, evidence of pests, unsanitary conditions and falsification of records.
 At the point when an automatic failure is observed, the audit will stop and you will be issued a corrective action form.
 You would then need to determine which measures must be taken to correct the problem and reschedule the audit.

 6. FOOD SAFETY CERTIFICATION: The auditor will review your food safety report with you.
 The complete report will then be sent to the certification body, and your final audit report and certificate will be mailed to you.